meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 #### Creating filter expressions with strings

-String expressions are read left to right.
+Meilisearch reads string expressions from left to right.
 You can use parentheses to ensure expressions are correctly parsed.

 ::: note
 Filtering on string values is case-insensitive.